Basis-Theory/basistheory-integration-guides/docs/pages/Get Started/get_started.md

 ## You did it!

-We suggest celebrating this new found knowledge by going back to step 6 and changing the keys and repeating steps 6-10 with different types of data.
+We suggest celebrating this new-found knowledge by going back to step 6 and changing the keys and repeating steps 6-10 with different types of data.
 If you're not sure if you want to do that, take a quick 5 second smile.